Your mind is a very powerful force. It can enslave you or empower you. It can take you to the depths of misery or get you to the heights of ecstasy.

 We think that running a marathon, getting that dream job or losing forty pounds at once will transform us into what we’ve always wanted to become.
 We fall victim of fixed mindsets and believe that we are only defined by our results.

-It’s about having confidence in yourself, practising, and learning.
+It’s about having confidence in yourself, practicing, and learning.
 It’s about focusing on the long-term end result rather than glorifying short-lived achievements that won’t actually make any significant impact.

 The growth mindset believes that your mind is not carved out of stone.
 Intelligence and skills are malleable with effort, practice, persistence and excellent coaching.